Counseling Services

 Your counselor will come to the office to meet you and escort you to their office.
 Your counselor will probably begin by telling you about him or herself.
 Then she/he will discuss your rights as a client and issues of confidentiality.

 After that, the counselor will probably ask you to describe why you came for counseling.
-The counselor may ask questions about all the different parts of your life in order to get to know you more and to understand how the problem fits into and/or affects other areas of your life.
+The counselor may ask questions about all the different parts of your life to get to know you more and to understand how the problem fits into and/or affects other areas of your life.
 Don't worry, the counselor can take the lead in this part of the conversation and help you to explain why you are there.

 It is important to understand that you and your counselor are partners in understanding and working on your problem.
 If there's something you want your counselor to know but she/he hasn't asked yet, feel free to offer the information.
 If you have questions or concerns about counseling or any other issue, it is important to ask.
 The better you can communicate your worries or needs to your counselor, the better your counselor will be able to respond to your concerns or needs.

 At the end of the first meeting, the counselor will probably ask you or help you to develop some goals for counseling.
-Its helpful to discuss some goals for counseling so that you and your counselor are on the same page and understand what you want to accomplish in counseling.
+It's helpful to discuss some goals for counseling so that you and your counselor are on the same page and understand what you want to accomplish in counseling.
 The counselor may then make recommendations about how they feel you could best achieve your goals, which may include short-term individual counseling at the counseling center, group counseling, referral for more evaluation or treatment by a specialist in your area, or a consultation with a health professional about medication.

 Attendance: The first step is just showing up!
 If you put time into getting help, that time will pay off for you.
 And we can’t help you if you’re not here.
 Also please respect the therapist’s time.